Date Posted: Feb 4, 2021

 Hearing (corrected) adequate for oral/aural communication.
 Vision (corrected) adequate for reading.
 Intelligible speech and adequate language/cognitive skills to perform job duties.
 Sitting, standing, and walking required throughout the day.
 Job duties sometimes require climbing stairs, kneeling, twisting, bending; on occasion, crouching, crawling and reaching overhead.
 Lifting of patients, equipment or supplies will be required up to 20 pounds frequently and 50 pounds occasionally.
+Able to laterally transfer patients 100 pounds rarely.
 Must be able to demonstrate any appropriate exercise and activities to patients/caregivers.
 Personal Protective Equipment such as gloves, goggles, gowns, and masks are sometimes required due to possible exposure to hazardous chemicals or blood and body fluids.
 Work is in a fast-paced clinical environment.
 The work environment is primarily indoors but occasionally outdoors.

 Education, Experience and Certifications

-Masters degree in Speech Language Pathology program required.
-NC license for Speech Language Pathology required.
+Bachelor's degree in Physical Therapy program required.
+NC license for Physical Therapy required.
 Possess and maintain Basic Life Support for Healthcare Provider certification from the American Heart Association required.